 An individual’s plan for preventative care may or may not be included in the office visit, emphasizing that its primary purpose is to deliver treatment and not to bill separately.
 There can be no cost-sharing for visits to the doctors’ offices.

 Preventive medicine services focus on protecting, promoting, and preserving health and well-being and preventing infection, disabilities, and premature death for individuals and designated populations.
-Well-patient exams with a code selection depending on the patient’s age are often the first preventive medicine procedures for new patients who may never examine before.
+Well-patient exams with a code selection depending on the patient’s age are often the first preventive medicine procedures for new patients who may never examine.

 Any laboratory and diagnostic procedure orders are included in these services, as are the requisite patient history and examination.
 Preventative examination concerns or complaints that do not involve any further effort or entail performing the critical components of the problem-oriented E/M service are not required to be reported by clinicians.

-A physician conducts health screenings for Medicaid recipients ages 21 and older to ensure good health.
-Diagnose and prevent sickness, disability, and other health problems by using it, and keep track of how they’re going.
+To ensure good health, a physician conducts health screenings for Medicaid recipients ages 21 and older.
+Diagnose and prevent sickness, disability, and other health problems using them, and track how they’re going.
 Full service will include in this deal.
 It’s not possible to charge separately for required or recommended components.

-These services are not affected by the E/M 2021 revisions as they are not time-based services.
+The E/M 2021 revisions do not affect these services as they are not time-based services.
 Code selection for preventative service evaluations will record, as is common in such situations.
 As a result, time spent delivering preventive services cannot apply to time spent on problem evaluation because it cannot document twice.